Qiskit/qiskit-serverless/docs/quickstart/index.rst

 .. code-block::
    :caption: Run docker compose from the root of the quantum serverless project.
       cd quantum-serverless/
-      VERSION=0.1.0 docker-compose --profile full up
+      docker compose --profile full up

 Step 3: Open the jupyter lab environment by going to ``localhost:8888`` via your favorite browser.

 Step 4: Write your program in containerized environment.

 .. code-block::
-   :caption: Create a Python file using your favorite text editor.
+   :caption: Create a Python file using a text editor.
 Here we use vim.
       vim program.py

 .. code-block:: python